huynguyen03dev/discord-clone/analysys-documents/CODEBASE_ANALYSIS.md

    - Recommendation: Add error.tsx in layouts and try-catch in API routes

 2. **State Management**
-   - Zustand added, but not yet used globally—integrate for real-time state
+   - Zustand is used for modals; expand for real-time state

 3. **Testing**
    - Still absent; no Jest or integration tests